M a n o f L a M a n c h a

 Distressing: Every garment was aged and weathered by hand to evoke the exhaustion and confinement of prison life.

-Horse & Donkey Heads: Built from EVA foam, mop heads, a baseball cap, robe fabric, and four hinges — resourcefully combining found materials into functional masks.
+Horse & Donkey Heads: Built from EVA foam, mop heads, baseball caps, rope, and four hinges, resourcefully combining found materials into functional masks.

 Don Quixote’s Helmet: Made from a bent and painted colander strainer, with a removable feather rigged to buckle on for performance and detach for storage.